 Today’s fashion industry is environmentally destructive.
-It’s responsible for 10% amount of GHG emissions and wastes so much water it drained a whole sea.
+It’s responsible for 10% amount of greenhouse gas emissions and consumes so much water it drained a whole sea.
 The main culprit is the ready availability of cheap, fast, throwaway fashion.
-In 2018 alone, 350,000 tonnes of clothing was sent to landfill.
-Only around 15% of clothes are recycled, and millions of tonnes end up in landfills each year.
+Only around 15% of clothes are recycled, with the rest, totalling millions tonnes worldwide, winding up in landfills.

 But we all need new clothes from time to time, so how do we take a more sustainable approach to fashion?

 The first four are obvious, but what about the fifth?